 A couple of years ago, one of my college friends made a comment about using lemon juice to lighten her hair.
 At first I laughed, but then I thought to myself, does lemon juice really lighten hair?
 It felt so unreal!
 If it were true, just imagine how much money women would save at salons and buying store-bought products!
 (Yep, the number would add to huge figure)

-Even though we moved our separate ways after college got over, the thought of trying the hack kept playing on my mind from time to time.
+Even though we moved our separate ways after college got over, the thought of “Is lemon good for hair?” or the urge for trying the hack kept playing on my mind from time to time.
 So this week, I decided to finally give it a shot.
 I am anyway going to colour my hair next month so I did not really mind trying a home remedy first before visiting the salon.

 1. Lemon juice

 2. Fresh Water

 To test lemon for hair, I first cut 2 lemons in halves and used a lemon squeezer to extract its juice.
 After pouring the juice into a glass, I added half a cup of water.
 I used a spoon to mix both liquids well and poured it into an empty spray bottle.
 Every morning before I left for work, I would spray some on my hair and leave it on for the whole day so that it could take effect.
 I did this for 4 days in a row to check the impact of using lemon for hair.

 This remedy aims at using lemon for hair for lightening hair naturally and making locks look glossy and pretty!